akshathprasad71012/FragOut/README.md

 ### Controls

 Use standard WASD controls.
 Use mouse to change viewing angle (left-right).
-Press tab to show leaderboard.
+Press letter "c" to show leaderboard.

 ### Scoring System